 - If your emergency is life-threatening, call 911 or go to the hospital emergency room for emergency medical service.

-If your gums hurt or begin to swell, see your dentist right away because gum pain or swelling can be symptoms of an abscess (infection) that forms in gum tissue or a tooth’s root.
+If your gums hurt or begin to swell, see your dentist right away.
+Gum pain or swelling may be symptoms of an infection or abscess that forms in your gum tissue or a tooth’s root.
 There are many reasons why gums can swell, become painful, or abscess.
 The only way to identify the underlying cause is a thorough exam by your dentist.

 Chipped or Broken Tooth

 If you’ve chipped or broken a tooth, it may be possible to reattach the pieces to your tooth, but only your dentist can tell you for sure.
 Take the following steps and see your dentist right away.
 Remember to take the pieces with you.

 - Rinse your mouth with warm water to clean it and apply gauze to the area.
 Use firm pressure to stop the bleeding.
 Try to find the chipped or broken tooth pieces right away.